jmrsf1/car-longitudinal-control/README.md

 # car-longitudinal-control
-Simulations on car longitudinal control.
+Simulations of car longitudinal dynamics and their control.

 Run car_model.m to simulate longitudinal control implemented in file 'car_model.slx'.